joblib/joblib/doc/memory.rst

 An example
 ~~~~~~~~~~

-  Define two functions, the first with a number as an argument,
+  Define two functions: the first with a number as an argument,
   outputting an array, used by the second one.
 Both functions are decorated
   with `Memory.cache`::